Location

 Thorpe Willoughby, meanwhile, has a number of clubs, groups and societies including table tennis, cricket, yoga, WI, gardening, walking and amateur dramatics.

-In Selby, there’s even more choice, including indoor & outdoor bowling, gliding, fishing, tennis and horse riding.
+In Selby, there’s even more choice; gliding, fishing, tennis and horse riding to name but a few.

 The rural location of Gateforth Park also makes it ideal for discovering the beautiful Vale of York countryside, and there are plenty of lovely walking routes in the area.